restarian/bracket_print/README.md

 * Uses a comprehensive level mechanism to control what is logged at run-time with a nearly total overhead discharge.
 * Provides configurable syntax mapping with custom individualized styles.
 * Styling can be toggled anywhere in the run-time or call chain with a total overhead discharge.
-* Cross platform for nodejs and browser with Windows or Linux.